-This section is dedicated to providing an overview of the DIRECTIVE (EU) 2022/2555 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 14 December 2022 on measures for a high common level of cybersecurity across the Union, amending Regulation (EU) No 910/2014 and Directive (EU) 2018/1972, and repealing Directive (EU) 2016/1148 (NIS 2 Directive) (hereinafter the ‘NIS2 Directive’).
+This section is intended to provide an overview of the rules and new provisions introduced by the transposition into Luxembourg law of DIRECTIVE (EU) 2022/2555 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 14 December 2022 on measures for a high common level of cybersecurity across the Union, amending Regulation (EU) No 910/2014 and Directive (EU) 2018/1972, and repealing Directive (EU) 2016/1148 (NIS 2 Directive) (hereinafter the ‘NIS2 Directive’).

 Important: The European Commission has published Implementing Regulation EU 2024/2690 of 17 October 2024.